shift-dynamics/ksl/doc/sphinx/doxyrest/global.rst

 	#define ksl_mat3x3_getEulerAngles(r, angles, axisType, ...)

+macro used to obtain sequence of double precision Euler angles using specified axis sequence convention

+Note that this function requires the input direction cosine matrix to be orthonormal, that is, a member of the SO3 group.
+For efficiency, no checks are performed on the input direction cosine matrix to check whether it is orthonormal.

+This function decomposes a general direction cosine matrix into three primitive direction cosine matrices, whose axes are determined by a ksl_axis_enum_t data structure which is passed in through the axisSequence parameter.
+The direction cosine matrix is passed in through the r, and the three computed angles are updated and returned in angles.

-macro used obtain Euler angles, allows optionally passing in reference angles from a previous nearby pose to ensure continuity in angles between adjacent poses
+Optionally, reference angles from a previous nearby position can be passed in the last argument.